Seibu 6000 series: Formation

 As of 1 April 2016, the fleet consists of 25 10-car sets (numbered 6101 to 6117 and 6151 to 6158), formed as follows.

 Cars 2, 5, and 8 are each fitted with a lozenge-type pantograph.
-In 2018, sets 6101 and 6102 were equipped with single-arm pantographs.
+In 2018, sets 6101 and 6102 were retrofitted with single-arm pantographs.

 History

 The 6000 series was introduced into service on the Seibu Ikebukuro Line on 1 June 1992, and on the Seibu Yurakucho Line in 1994 following the latter's expansion to Nerima Station.
-While the 6000 series was predominantly used on Ikebukuro Line services, some sets saw use on the Seibu Shinjuku Line network.
+While the 6000 series was predominantly used on Ikebukuro Line services, some sets saw use on the Shinjuku Line network.

-As more trains were required to cope with the increase in capacity brought on by the introduction of Ikebukuro Line and Yurakucho Subway Line inter-running services, which commenced on 26 March 1998, some 6000 series trainsets were cascaded to the Ikebukuro Line and fitted with the equipment necessary for such operation.
+As more trains were required to cope with the increase in capacity brought on by the introduction of Ikebukuro Line and Yurakucho Subway Line through services, which commenced on 26 March 1998, some 6000 series trainsets were cascaded to the Ikebukuro Line and fitted with the equipment necessary for such operation.
 During this transitional period, sets that were unable to operate on the Yurakucho Subway Line received yellow "S" markers on their front-end skirts to distinguish them from subway-interoperable sets and to prevent them from accidentally entering the subway line.
 Some sets were initially adorned with green markers, but the colour used was eventually standardized to yellow.

-Introduction onto the Tokyo Metro Fukutoshin Line
+Fukutoshin Line and Toyoko Line interoperation

-Ahead of the introduction of Tokyo Metro Fukutoshin Line inter-running services, twenty-three 6000 series sets were refurbished between 2006 and 2010.
+Ahead of the introduction of Tokyo Metro Fukutoshin Line through services, twenty-three 6000 series sets were refurbished between 2006 and 2010.
 The work included the following: